DM-Miller/themillerlab/content/home/hero.md

 # The Miller Lab

 We are a group of investigators in the [**Massachusetts General Hospital Cancer Center**](https://www.massgeneral.org/cancer-center).
-Our longterm goal is identify and develop novel therapies for advanced skin cancer.
+Our longterm goal is to identify and develop novel therapies for advanced skin cancer.

-Our research portfolio consists of clinical and translational projects in [**Merkel Cell carcinoma**](https://www.merkelcellcarcinoma.io) and cutaneous [**Squamous Cell Carcinoma**](https://www.squamouscellcarcinoma.io).
+Our research portfolio consists of clinical and translational projects in [**Merkel Cell carcinoma**](https://www.merkelcellcarcinoma.io), cutaneous [**Squamous Cell Carcinoma**](https://www.squamouscellcarcinoma.io) and Melanoma.